 Marietta College’s Master of Arts in Psychology program (MAP) offers several funded Graduate Assistantship positions each academic year.
-Graduate assistants work a maximum of 15 hours each week in the psychology department and receive a paid stipend of approximately $4,000 per academic year.
+Graduate assistants work a maximum of 15 hours weekly in the psychology department and receive a paid stipend of approximately $4,000 per academic year.
 Graduate Assistant positions also provide students with professional training and experience valued by both doctoral programs and employers.

 Students awarded a Graduate Assistantship will be notified before the start of the fall semester and will need to go to the college’s human resource department (Irvine building) to complete all necessary paperwork before the fall semester begins.
 Stipend payments are normally paid to students two times during the semester.